Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: Abstract

 \section{Abstract}

 The increasing integration of renewable energy sources into electrical grids necessitates a paradigm shift toward advanced control schemes that guarantee safe and stable operations with scalable properties.
-Hence, this study explores large-signal stability guarantees of a promising distributed control framework for cyber-physical DC microgrids, ensuring proportional current sharing and voltage containment within pre-specified limits.
-The proposed control framework adopts nonlinear nested control loops--inner/decentralized and outer/distributed--specifically designed to simultaneously achieve the control objectives.
-Our \emph{scalable} stability result relies on singular perturbation theory to prove global exponential stability by imposing a sufficient time-scale separation at the border between the nested control loops.
-In particular, by saturating the influence of the outer loop controller in the inner loop, the proposed controller preserves a more convenient mathematical structure, facilitating the scalability of the stability proof using Lyapunov arguments.
-The effectiveness of our proposed control strategy is supported through time-domain simulations of a case-specific low-voltage DC microgrid following a careful tuning strategy, and a small-signal stability analysis is conducted to derive \emph{practical guidelines} that enhance the applicability of the method.
+Accordingly, this paper investigates large-signal stability guarantees for cyber-physical DC microgrids employing a \emph{nonlinear} distributed consensus-based control scheme to enable coordinated integration and management of distributed generation units within an expandable framework.
+The proposed control framework adopts nested control loops--inner/decentralized and outer/distributed--specifically designed to simultaneously achieve uniform voltage containment within pre-specified limits, and proportional current sharing in steady state.
+Our \emph{scalable} stability result relies on singular perturbation theory and Lyapunov arguments to prove global exponential stability when imposing a sufficient time-scale separation at the border between the nested control loops, while relying on some \emph{practical} parameter-setting schemes.
+The effectiveness and versatility of the proposed control strategy are then validated through time-domain simulations performed on a case-specific low-voltage DC microgrid and the modified IEEE 33-bus radial distribution system.
+Moreover, a small-signal stability analysis is conducted to derive \emph{practical guidelines} that enhance the applicability of the method.